 To use you data for working in Glyphs, it must be saved as

 You can filter available glyph entries by using the search field.
 The selection of glyphs is narrowed down while you are typing.
-The search field allows search for glyph names, production names and Unicode values.
+Click the magnifying lens for additional search options.

 Fill in all required fields, and as many of the optional entries as possible: